Distance Learning Information

-- Early Childhood Education Associate of Arts and Certificate
+- Early Childhood Education AA or Child Development Certificate

-- Earn your Early Childhood Education Associate Degree or Child Development Certificate online with Eastern Wyoming College!
-Each semester, you will gain practical experience through a real-world early child education setting.
+- Each semester, you will gain practical experience through a real-world early child education setting.
 Our program will also get you ready to continue your education, as most of our early childhood education courses have been articulated with the University of Wyoming and Chadron State College for credit transfer.
 EWC will help you train online at a pace that’s right for you, with support from early childhood education instructor, Catherine Steinbock.
 You will study curriculum development for preschoolers and other young children, guidance procedures, and how to promote language, literacy, and social skills development.

 - This Associate of Arts degree offers a unique opportunity to begin the teacher certification process from the comfort of your own home and in your own community.

 - Interdisciplinary Studies

 - The Associate of Arts (AA) and Associate of Science (AS) degree programs offer a broad-based degree, which includes all general education courses and allows the student to choose electives.
 Both of these degrees transfer well to four-year colleges and universities.

 Online registration is available to students who have met with an adviser.
 Please follow the instructions found at Registration/Records.

 Otherwise, please contact the EWC Torrington campus or any EWC Outreach Office.